leros-dev

 Getting Started

-To run a small test program in the simulator execute:
+To run all test execute:

 More targets (e.g., synthesize for an FPGA) can be found in the Makefile.